stevef1uk/cassuservice/README.md

 The -debug-true flag will help debug any issues

-The path names will need to be adjusted to where you want the generated microservice to be where you want it created on you machine
+The path names will need to be adjusted to where you want the generated microservice to be where you want it created on your machine

 Then to run the generated microservice run: